cronvel/terminal-kit/documentation.md

 * DELETE: delete
 * BACKSPACE: backward delete
 * LEFT, RIGHT: move the cursor one character left or right
-* HOME: move the cursor at the begining of the input field
+* HOME: move the cursor at the beginning of the input field
 * END: move the cursor at the end of the input field
 * DOWN, UP: use the history feature (if `options.history` is set)
 * TAB: use the auto-completion feature (if `options.autoComplete` is set)

-Additionnal keys are used when the auto-completion displays its menu (see [.singleLineMenu()](#ref.singleLineMenu) for details).
+Additional keys are used when the auto-completion displays its menu (see [.singleLineMenu()](#ref.singleLineMenu) for details).

 It returns an EventEmitter object featuring some functions to control things during the input process:

 * abort(): abort the input process and do not even call the inputField()'s callback
-* stop(): stop the input process now, call the inputField()'s callback (same behaviour than a regular 'ENTER' key pressed)
+* stop(): stop the input process now, call the inputField()'s callback (same behavior than a regular 'ENTER' key pressed)
 * getInput(): get the current input string
 * getPosition(): return an object containing 'x' and 'y' properties, the coordinates where the input field starts
 * redraw(): redraw the input field, useful if you had echo'ed something that can mess it